xilution/xilution-react-todomvc/README.md

 ## Contributions

-See something about this example that you thing could be improved?
+See something about this example that you think could be improved?
 Pull requests are encouraged and greatly appreciated!